WaltteriBroder/todo-app/README.md

 ToDoList allows adding tasks to a list, editing them, marking them complete and deleting them.
 ToDoList has simple authentication, and each user has their personal tasks.

+ToDoList is a Spring Boot application and uses Thymeleaf templates for rendering frontend.
+It uses PostgreSQL database.

 This README contains instructions for setting up the TodoList application for local development.

 ## Prerequisites